UTexas

 15. “Hearing” – A formal proceeding in which a student, accused of violating university policy as defined in this Chapter, may present their case to a Hearing Officer or a Student Conduct Panel.

-16. “Hearing officer” – A university employee appointed by the President to conduct hearings of alleged violations of this Chapter.
+16. “Hearing Officer” – A university employee appointed by the President to conduct hearings of alleged violations of policy.

-18. "Interim Disciplinary Action" – An immediate disciplinary action taken against the accused student before completion of the student conduct process.
-Interim Disciplinary Action may include, among other things, suspension, suspension of a right or privilege, or a prohibition from entering campus or any part of campus.
+17. "Interim Action" – An immediate action taken against the accused student before completion of the student conduct process.
+Interim Action may include, but is not limited to, suspension, suspension of a right or privilege, or a prohibition from entering campus or any part of campus.

-19. “President” – The president of The University of Texas at Austin.
+18. “President” – The president of The University of Texas at Austin or the President’s delegate or representative.

-22. “Sanction” – Official action by the university against a student who is the subject of a finding of responsibility for a violation of this Chapter.
+20. “Sanction” – Official action by the University against a student who is the subject of a finding of responsibility for a violation of the Institutional Rules.
 University sanctions include all items listed in Section 11-700 of this Chapter.

-25. “Student Conduct Panel” (SCP) – The entity or group of persons composed primarily of members of the Student Conduct Board, who, along with faculty and/or staff, conduct hearings and issue decisions concerning academic misconduct and behavioral misconduct violations.
-The Student Conduct Panel shall not hear matters pertaining to Track C cases or violent conduct violations.
+24. “Student Conduct Panel” (SCP) – The entity or group of persons composed of a Hearing Officer and members of the Student Conduct Board, who conduct hearings and issue decisions concerning academic misconduct and behavioral misconduct violations.
+The Student Conduct Panel shall not hear matters pertaining to violent conduct violations.

 Subchapter 11–400.
 Prohibited Conduct